WonhoZhung/starter-academic/content/publication/a-protein-ligand-interaction-focused-3d-molecular-generative-framework-for-generalizable-structure-based-drug-design/index.md

 ---
-title: 3D molecular generative framework for interaction-guided drug design
+title: 3D Molecular Generative Framework for Interaction-guided Drug Design
 abstract: Deep generative modeling has a strong potential to accelerate drug design.
 However, existing generative models often face challenges in generalization due to limited data, leading to less innovative designs with